 Since the faxing feature is a per-user add-on to your bill, we definitely recommend eVoice for smaller or solo operations or even just for a small subset of a larger team.
 If you have just a couple of people who handle faxes in your organization, you can probably get all that you need out of eVoice for under $60 per month total.

 eVoice is one of the most inexpensive virtual phone number companies available.
 You pay for what you get for here.
 It lacks many features, including any CRM tools, but it’s extremely inexpensive and great for outbound faxing.

-#5 – Google Voice – The Best for Google Workspace Integration
+Google Voice – Best for Google Workspace Integration

 Google Voice is perfect for businesses needing a virtual phone number service that integrates with Google Workspace, formerly known as G Suite.

 It works with smartphones, desk phones, and computers.
-Google Voice prides itself on simplicity and easy setup, and it has 24/7 customer support.
+Google Voice prides itself on simplicity and easy setup, plus it offers 24/7 customer support.

 Google Voice allows billing, porting, and number assignments to be seamlessly organized into Google Workspace.

 So, of course, it integrates with apps like Google Calendar and Google Meet.
 Google Voice works with Gmail, too, meaning you can initiate calls directly from within email messages.